DarlysonGabriel/.github/profile/README.md

 # 📚 What I'm Building

-«Small, focused projects designed to learn, experiment and build practical experience.»
+_Small, focused projects designed to learn, experiment and build practical experience._

 My repositories cover different areas of game development, from UI animation and gameplay systems to graphics and development tools.